+Semester V

+Course Code CHM 301

+Course Title Molecules of Life

+Type of course Discipline Elective course (Theory)

+LTP 4:0:0

+Credits 4

-Course Code CHM 301 Course Title Molecules of Life Type of course Discipline Elective course (Theory) LTP 4:0:0 Credits 4 Course prerequisite Bsc.
-Ist, IInd year with CHEMISTRY as one core subject Course Objective (CO) The aim of this course is to impart coherent knowledge to the students about organometallic chemistry, polynuclear hydrocarbons and organic spectroscopy.
-Course outcome On completion of this course, the students will be able to: CO1 Understand and demonstrate how structure of biomolecules determines their reactivity and biological functions.
-CO2 Gain insight into concepts of heredity through the study of genetic code, replication, transcription and translation.
-CO3 Demonstrate understanding of metabolic pathways, their inter- relationship, regulation and energy production from biochemical processes.
+Course prerequisite Bsc.
+Ist, IInd year with chemistry as one core subject

+Course Objective (CO) The aim of this course is to 1.
+Impart coherent knowledge to the students about biomolecules 2.
+To study various structure, properties of biomacromolecules.

+Course outcome On completion of this course, the students will be able to: CO1 Understand and demonstrate how structure of biomolecules determines the reactivity and biological functions.
+CO2 Gain insight into concepts of heredity through the study of genetic con- replication, transcription and translation.
+CO3 Demonstrate understanding of metabolic pathways, their inter-relationsh- regulation and energy production from biochemical processes.

-Carbohydrates Classification of carbohydrates, reducing and non-reducing sugars, General properties of glucose and fructose, their open chain structure.
+Carbohydrates:Classification of carbohydrates, reducing and non-reducing sugars, General properties of glucose and fructose, their open chain structure.
 Epimers, mutarotation and anomers.
 Determination of configuration of Glucose (Fischer proof).
 Cyclic structure of glucose.
 Haworth projections.
 Cyclic structure of fructose.
 Linkage between monosachharides, structure of disacharrides (sucrose, maltose, lactose) and polysacharrides (starch and cellulose) excluding their structure elucidation.

-Amino Acids, Peptides and Proteins Classification of Amino Acids, Zwitterion structure and Isoelectric point.
+Amino Acids, Peptides and Proteins: Classification of Amino Acids, Zwitterion structure and Isoelectric point.
 Overview of Primary, Secondary, Tertiary and Quaternary structure of proteins.

 Determination of primary structure of peptides, determination of N-terminal amino acid (by DNFB and Edman method) and C-terminal amino acid (by thiohydantoin and with carboxypeptidase enzyme).
 Synthesis of simple peptides (upto dipeptides) by N-protection (t-butyloxycarbonyl and phthaloyl) & C-activating groups and Merrifield solid phase synthesis.

-UNIT -II
+Unit -II

-Enzymes and correlation with drug action

-Mechanism of enzyme action, factors affecting enzyme action, Coenzymes and cofactors and their role in biological reactions, Specificity of enzyme action (including stereospecificity), Enzyme inhibitors and their importance, phenomenon of inhibition(Competitive and Non-competitive inhibition including allosteric inhibition).
+Enzymes and correlation with drug action: Mechanism of enzyme action, factors affecting enzyme action, Coenzymes and cofactors and their role in biological reactions, Specificity of enzyme action (including stereospecificity), Enzyme inhibitors and their importance, phenomenon of inhibition(Competitive and Non-competitive inhibition including allosteric inhibition).
 Drug action-receptor theory.
-Structure - activity relationships of drug molecules, binding role of -OH group,-NH2 group, double bond and aromatic ring,
+Structure -activity relationships of drug molecules, binding role of -OH group,-NH2 group, double bond and aromatic ring, Unit - III

-UNIT - III

-Nucleic Acids Components of nucleic acids: Adenine, guanine, thymine and Cytosine (Structure only), other components of nucleic acids, Nucleosides and nucleotides (nomenclature), Structure of polynucleotides; Structure of DNA (Watson-Crick model) and RNA (types of RNA), Genetic Code, Biological roles of DNA and RNA: Replication, Transcription and Translation.
+Nucleic Acids: Components of nucleic acids: Adenine, guanine, thymine and Cytosine (Structure only), other components of nucleic acids, Nucleosides and nucleotides (nomenclature), Structure of polynucleotides; Structure of DNA (Watson-Crick model) and RNA (types of RNA), Genetic Code, Biological roles of DNA and RNA: Replication, Transcription and Translation.